 Always have in mind that visa restrictions and requirements in the UK change regularly.
 Therefore, you must always check the official visa policy guidelines before initiating an application.

 Currently, your student visa application requirements in UK change based on your citizenship and the type of visa you’re applying for.
 Depending on your purpose of visit in the UK whether it is for health issues, studying, familiar union and so forth, you need to seek a proper visa and particular visa requirements.
-On this link, you can choose the type of visa you want to apply for and see what are the requirements.

 Frequently Asked Questions About UK Student Visa